SorenA/lightops-commerce-gateways-storefront/README.md

 ## Using the gateway component

 Register during startup through the `AddStorefrontGateway(options)` extension on `IDependencyInjectionRootComponent`.
+(Using app settings in a non-sample setup of course)

 ```csharp
 services.AddLightOpsDependencyInjection(root =>